25 August, 2023

 Westport: start of the coastal road trip

 In Westport, you can choose from various campsites and holiday parks to spend the night.
-Make sure to use the free Spaceships travel & camping app to find all suitable campsites in New Zealand.
-Or if you prefer to skip camping, there are several motel & hostel options, for example, YHA Westport which is housed in a beautiful historical building.
+Make sure to use the free travel & camping app to find all suitable campsites in New Zealand.
+Or if you prefer to skip camping, there are several motel & hostel options, for example, Trip Inn Hostel (formerly known as YHA Westport) which is housed in a beautiful historical building.

 Westport is a historic fishing and gold mining town, meaning it has that industrial look & feel.
 It is also the gateway to lots of outdoor activities, like jet boating, underground rafting, caving, white water rafting and kayaking.

 Cape Foulwind is only a 15-minute drive from the centre of Westport.
 It is the perfect place to experience the ruggedness of the West Coast of New Zealand.
 This scenic point got its name in 1770 from Captain Cook after his ship was blown quite a distance offshore from this point.
 The name tells you exactly what to expect there, even more than its previous name - Rocky Cape – given by Abel Tasman.